medizininformatik-initiative/feasibility-deploy/feasibility-triangle/README.md

 For example for the FHIR Server: ssh -L 8081:127.0.0.1:8081 your-username@your-server-ip

-### Step 10 - Update your Blaze Search indices
+### Step 11 - Update your Blaze Search indices

 If you are using the Blaze server provided in this repository check if new items have been added to the fhir-server/custom-search-parameters.json since your last update.
 If new search parameters have been added follow the "fhir-server/README.md -> Re-indexing for new custom search parameters" section to update your FHIR server indices.

-### Step 11 - Init Testdata (Optional)
+### Step 12 - Init Testdata (Optional)

 To initialise testdata execute `get-mii-testdata.sh`.
 This will download MII core dataset compliant testdata from <https://github.com/medizininformatik-initiative/kerndatensatz-testdaten>, unpack it and save it to the testdata folder of this repository.

 You can then load the data into your FHIR Server using the `upload-testdata.sh` script.
+Before  executing the `upload-testdata.sh` if you're not using fhir.localhost set the FEASIBILITY_TESTDATA_UPLOAD_FHIR_BASE_URL variable to your FHIR_SERVER_HOSTNAME.

 ## Updating the Feasibility Triangle